Fatteshikast: Production

-The principal photography began on 30 April 2019.
+Almonds creations Ajay Arekar & Anirudh Arekar on 30 April 2019.

 Release

+Theatrical

-The film was theatrically released on 15 November 2019.
+Fatteshikast was theatrically released on 15 November 2019.

+Home media

+The film is originally available for streaming on ZEE5.

 Box office

 Fatteshikast had a decent opening at the box office.
 It reportedly collected around ₹0.65 crore on first day.
 The collection rose to ₹1.17 crore and ₹1.68 crore on second and third day respectively totalling to ₹3.5 crore and ₹5.65 crore in opening week.